yalcinakin/SmartBrain/README.md

 React app that finds faces in pictures.
-It uses a face-Recognition API.
-(See https://clarifai.com/)
+It counts the amount of submitted images and assigns a rank depending on it.

-It is connected to smartbrain-api which has PostgreSQL database connection.
+Signing up is necessary in order to use the app.

 To run this project:
 1) Clone this repository